xaihang/coffeemasters-vanilla/README.md

 - storing variables and pre-fetch them when you query
 - you can create alais name variable to reduce verbose
 - how can we upgrade or convert it to a module? html type = module &then import it into the file
+- when a browser finds an unknown elements it just ignores it

 ## dynamic query on the DOM